Information Security

 • Use long passwords (passphrases or sentences)

-• Use two-factor authentication where available (e.g. a one-time code sent to your mobile or email)
+• Use two-factor authentication where available (for example a one-time code sent to your mobile or email)

 • It is important to have passwords and key lock on PC, mobile phones and tablets